mhahn2003/bc21/README.md

 ### To-do list

-- ~~Need to fix wander function to not go to places where it's off the map~~
 - **Use IDs like baby duck to keep only a few muckrakers on each enemy politician to avoid too many units dying**
 - Need to spawn more slanderers for more eco: I think pp does 1:1:1 ratio?
     - Maybe separate between the initial ECs and the new ECs: